Data Science Career Track

 Where Can You Work as a Data Science Professional?

 The BLS reports that the computer systems industry hires the most data scientists, but data professionals can find employment in many industries, including financial services, healthcare, and business management.
-The aerospace products and parts manufacturing industry offered the highest average salary for data scientists in 2019 — $143,670.
+The computer and peripheral equipment manufacturing industry offered the highest average salary for data scientists in 2020 — $144,090.

 You can find data science career opportunities in almost every state.

-California is home to the most data scientists, with 4,690 professionals in the state.
+California is home to the most data scientists, with 9,510 professionals in the state.
 Other top states for employment include Illinois, Texas, and New York.
-New York reports the highest average salary for data science professionals, who earned an average of $125,170 in the state in 2019.
-Workers in North Carolina and Maryland also earned particularly lucrative wages.
+California reports the highest average salary for data science professionals, who earned an average of $129,060 in the state in 2020.
+Workers in New York and Washington also earned particularly lucrative wages.

 While cities with a busy technology sector report the highest numbers of data science jobs, you can find data science career opportunities in almost every state.
 With the right skills, you may also find remote work as a data scientist.